Trump tweets 'very nice note' from North Korea's Kim Jong Un

 State Department spokeswoman Heather Nauert said North Korea called at midday Thursday and offered to meet on Sunday instead.
 "We will be ready," she told reporters aboard Pompeo's plane, as the top U.S. diplomat flew home to Washington after attending a NATO summit.

 It wasn't immediately clear what prompted the postponement.
 South Korea's Yonhap news agency, citing unnamed sources, said the North requested talks at a higher level.
 The talks Sunday are expected to involve officials from the Pentagon and the U.N.
+Command, which commanded U.S.-led allied forces during the war and is involved in maintaining the armistice that ended the fighting in 1953.

 Pompeo told reporters after his visit to North Korea last week that the meeting in the truce village Panmunjom was set for Thursday but "could move by one day or two."